Stafford: Suburbs and areas

+A large estate with a ring road that joins the A34 road.
+It was built around the 1970s and housed many of the Stafford police force at its HQ was on the opposite side of the A34.

 MOD Stafford

 MOD Stafford is located on Beaconside.
 Originally RAF Stafford, the base was a non-flying Royal Air Force station.
 It was redesignated MOD Stafford in March 2006, an event marked by a fly-past and a flag-lowering ceremony.
 For many years, the site employed civilians and military personnel, but it was handed over by the Royal Air Force under the current policy of defence strategy and streamlining.
 A small Tactical Supply Wing (TSW) still operates from the base, which now houses two Royal Signals units and an RAF Regiment contingent alongside Tactical Supply Wing.